Skip to main content

 Filfar (Φίλφαρι)

-A traditional Cypriot grape spirit, similar to Zivania but with a smoother flavor.
-Often infused with herbs or spices.
+A Cypriot grape spirit in the Zivania family, though smoother on the palate.
+It's often infused with herbs or spices.

 spirit40%